Thursday, 29 July 2010 HomeAbout UsContact Us

 Karen Armstrong: The Label of Catholic Terror Was Never Used About The IRA

-Key topics: Qutb Qutbism Sayyid Qutb Bin Ladin Bin Laden Wahhabi Wahhabis Wahhabism
+Topics: Qutb Qutbism Sayyid Qutb Bin Ladin Bin Laden Wahhabi Wahhabis Wahhabism

 An excerpt from an article written by Karen Armstrong in the Guardian, Monday July 11 2005.